 You should consider how much your family would need in financial support, your current income, other assets you have, and other monthly living expenses.
 Your estate planning attorney can go over your life insurance policy goals with you to craft one that suits your family’s needs.

-Assigning an Agent for Your POA Form
+Assign an Agent for Your POA Form

 When you have young children, and your health declines or a traumatic illness leaves you incapacitated, you should give someone the authority to make critical medical decisions.
 You could assign one of your children to be an agent in your health care power of attorney form.
 This will allow them to give your consent to X-rays, certain medications, life-prolonging treatments, and other medical decisions.